DesvoSoft/PasteCore/README.md

 * Click the **PasteCore** icon to open the popup and manage your snippets.
 * Use the **right-click menu** in any editable or text field to quickly paste and also save texts.
-* Organize snippets in folders, or edit via the popup dialog.
+* Organize snippets in folders, or edit via the popup dialog by using right-click in the snippet.
 * Import/export your collection from the **Settings** dialog (⚙️).

 ---